BM-Boris/gcmsnote/README.md

 #### Getting Started

-Below is a quick example to get you started with GCMSnote.
-This demonstrates how to load your GC-MS data and perform metabolite annotation:
+Below is a quick example to get you started with GCMSnote:
 ```python
 from gcmsnote import match_meta